fluidware/fluidsurveys-docs/chapters/Style/index.rst

 	*Figure 9.1* Quick Link Style button in the Survey Dashboard

 When the Themer is loaded up for the first time, the first page will be on display, with an Administrator Toolbar sticking at the top of the page with all styling options available.
+The Administrator bar will hold all changes available to an Administrator and the survey.

 .. figure:: ../../resources/style/themer_admin_bar.png
 	:align: center